cursey/safetyhook/README.md

 ## Installation

 SafetyHook can be added via CMake's `FetchContent`, git submodules, or copied directly into your project.
-By default it comes bundled with the [Zydis](https://github.com/zyantific/zydis) disassembler.
+By default, it comes bundled with the [Zydis](https://github.com/zyantific/zydis) disassembler.
 If you already have [Zydis](https://github.com/zyantific/zydis) integrated into your project you can disable SafetyHook's bundling by using the CMake option `-DSAFETYHOOK_BUNDLE_ZYDIS=OFF`.

 ### FetchContent